bemurphy/pundit_helpers/README.md

 end
 ```

-The helpers currently add a single `#authorized?` method that is useful
+The helpers currently add an `#authorized?` method that is useful
 for letting Pundit know that you have checked authorization so that the
 `verify_authorized` after filter doesn't raise an exception, and returns
 false for failures rather than raising.